-- The school's general approach to school culture and rationale for this approach; - Any specific programs (e.g., Responsive Classroom, restorative justice, etc.) the school intends to implement and the rationale for their selection; and, - How the school will maintain a safe and orderly environment.
+- The school's general approach to school culture and rationale for this approach; - Any specific programs (e.g., Responsive Classroom, restorative justice, etc.) the school intends to implement and the rationale for their selection; - How the school will maintain a safe and orderly environment; and, - How the school would ensure the development of a strong school culture in a remote setting including behavior expectations for students in the context of a remote classroom.